TooSpeedy/Dexcom-ESP32-LED-Matrix/README.md

 ### Matrix Size

 This is configured to use a board size of 8x32.
-Currently this hasnt been tested on anything else, however this can be changed on **Line 13**.
+Currently this hasn't been tested on anything else, however this can be changed on **Line 13**.

 ```C+
   Adafruit_NeoMatrix matrix = Adafruit_NeoMatrix(32, 8, PIN,